Reasons #54–70 in our "200 Reasons to Love Maine" special bicentennial issue.

 By Virginia M. Wright

 Maine has a lot of bald mountains, their treeless, rocky summits yielding wide-open views.
 Maine also has a lot of Bald Mountains: 17 of them, according to the U.S. Geological Survey’s Board on Geographic Names, and that’s not counting variations like Bald Bluff, Bald Rock, Bald Pate, and so on.
 We insist this does not reflect Mainers’ lack of creativity so much as our legendary plainspoken charm.
+Quite a trip will be waiting for you.
+Get your gear from this place.
 How many Balds have you ogled?
 Consult our checklist and your trusty Gazetteer.

 Baxter State Park 2,805 feet Map 50, C5 No trail, but you can admire it from North Brother Mountain.